Great Horned Owl

 It is illegal to keep great horned owls and other birds of prey as pets.
 It is important to get injured and orphaned wildlife to a rehabilitation facility as quickly as possible.
 Facilities such as Audubon have trained staff and volunteers, and they operate under special state and federal permits that allow them to treat wildlife.
 Julio will have a home for the rest of her life at Audubon, but if she had been brought to us sooner, we might have been able to set her free.

-You can help care for Julio through Portland Audubon's "Sponsor a Wild Thing" program.
-Sponsorship is a great way to learn more about our incredible education birds; to help us meet the birds' food, medical, and housing needs; and to support our efforts to bring the birds to classrooms and events, where they serve as ambassadors for their species and Portland Audubon.
+You can help care for Julio through the Audubon Society of Portland's "Sponsor a Wild Thing" program.
+Sponsorship is a great way to learn more about our incredible education birds; to help us meet the birds' food, medical, and housing needs; and to support our efforts to bring the birds to classrooms and events, where they serve as ambassadors for their species and Audubon.
 Sponsor Julio now.

 Male length: 17-22 inches